04 Jan Notice of Patient Rights

 - Receive information in a manner tailored to the patient’s age, language, and ability to understand.
 This information is to be relevant, current, and easily understood concerning diagnosis, treatment, and prognosis.

-- Receive communication if the patient has vision, speech, hearing, or cognitive impairments in a manner that meets the patient’s needs, including provided interpretation and translation services, if necessary.
+- Receive communication if the patient has vision, speech, hearing, or cognitive impairments in a manner that meets the patient’s needs, including providing interpretation and translation services, if necessary.

 - Participate in making decisions about his or her care, treatment, and services, including the right to have his or her own physician promptly notified of any changes in condition or treatment.

-- Refuse care, treatment, or services and be respected of this decision.
+- Refuse care, treatment, or services and be respectful of this decision.

 - Give or withhold informed consent to produce or use recordings, films, or other images of the patient for purposes other than his or her care.